ing-bank/lion/docs/components/inputs/form/overview.md

 import '@lion/form/define';
 ```

-We use a form web-component to enhances the functionality of the native `form` component.
+A web component that enhances the functionality of the native `form` component.
 It is designed to interact with (instances of) the [form controls](../overview.md).

 ```js preview-story